Deep learning: Before 1980

 The first working deep learning algorithm was the Group method of data handling, a method to train arbitrarily deep neural networks, published by Alexey Ivakhnenko and Lapa in 1965.
 They regarded it as a form of polynomial regression, or a generalization of Rosenblatt's perceptron to handle more complex, nonlinear, and hierarchical relationships.
 A 1971 paper described a deep network with eight layers trained by this method, which is based on layer by layer training through regression analysis.
 Superfluous hidden units are pruned using a separate validation set.
 Since the activation functions of the nodes are Kolmogorov-Gabor polynomials, these were also the first deep networks with multiplicative units or "gates".

 The first deep learning multilayer perceptron trained by stochastic gradient descent was published in 1967 by Shun'ichi Amari.
 In computer experiments conducted by Amari's student Saito, a five layer MLP with two modifiable layers learned internal representations to classify non-linearily separable pattern classes.
 Subsequent developments in hardware and hyperparameter tunings have made end-to-end stochastic gradient descent the currently dominant training technique.

 In 1969, Kunihiko Fukushima introduced the ReLU (rectified linear unit) activation function.
 The rectifier has become the most popular activation function for deep learning.

 Deep learning architectures for convolutional neural networks (CNNs) with convolutional layers and downsampling layers began with the Neocognitron introduced by Kunihiko Fukushima in 1979, though not trained by backpropagation.

-Backpropagation is an efficient application of the chain rule derived by Gottfried Wilhelm Leibniz in 1673 to networks of differentiable nodes.
+Backpropagation is an efficient application of the chain rule to networks of differentiable nodes.
 The terminology "back-propagating errors" was actually introduced in 1962 by Rosenblatt, but he did not know how to implement this, although Henry J. Kelley had a continuous precursor of backpropagation in 1960 in the context of control theory.
 The modern form of backpropagation was first published in Seppo Linnainmaa's master thesis (1970).
 G.M.
 Ostrovski et al. republished it in 1971.
 Paul Werbos applied backpropagation to neural networks in 1982 (his 1974 PhD thesis, reprinted in a 1994 book, did not yet describe the algorithm).
 In 1986, David E. Rumelhart et al. popularised backpropagation but did not cite the original work.